FARM3R8OY/HexaphobUS/Code/setup.md

 #### <a id="kmGen"></a>Generate keys

-Open Git Bash, and generate a set of public and private keys.
+Open Git Bash or Command Prompt, and generate a set of public and private keys.
 ```bash
 gpg --full-generate-key